 - if you have already started the implementation process, we can help you to determine whether the recent clarifications change the impact of IFRS 15 on your entity and therefore change your choices for transition.

-For more information on IFRS 15, please get in touch with your usual RSM contact.
+For more information on IFRS 15, please get in touch.